ekzhang/graphon/README.md

 - `UnionAll`: Concatenates results from the left and right child operators.
 - `InsertNode`: Insert a graph node with labels and properties.
 - `InsertEdge`: Insert an edge with direction, labels, and properties between two nodes.
-- `Update`: Set, add, or remove labels and properties from nodes and relationships.
+- `Update`: Set, add, or remove labels and properties from nodes and edges.
-- `Delete`: Delete a node or relationship.
+- `Delete`: Delete a node or edge.
 - `Aggregate`: Compute aggregations, grouping by one or more columns.
 - `GroupAggregate`: Compute aggregations, where result table is already ordered into groups.